Grier Heights: History

 Grier Heights was originally a farming community of four houses in 1886.
 Billings wanted to create a place where Black people could learn and thrive in their own community.
 Eventually, it became a suburb that was home to lower-income families as well as middle-class African Americans.
-By the 1920s, Grier Heights was the home to several prominent Black residents, including Arthur Samuel Grier, a funeral-home director for whom the community is named after, and James McVay, founder of Grier Heights’ Antioch Baptist Church.
+By the 1920s, Grier Heights was the home to several prominent Black residents, including Arthur Samuel Grier, a funeral-home director for whom the community is named, and James McVay, founder of Grier Heights’ Antioch Baptist Church.

 Additional land was purchased in 1907.
 In 1927, the landowner pursued the need for a school.
 However, the Board of education offered a structure.
 Instead, the community, supervised by Nellie B. Dykes raised $505.
 The School Board Committee granted $500 and Rosenwald Fund.
 After this, the neighborhood got a school, Billingsville School.

 The school was eventually renovated into the Grier Heights Community Center, currently a virtual learning hub due to the coronavirus pandemic.
 The neighborhood grew until the 1940s when Arthur Grier built 100 homes that were sold to African American soldiers returning from World War II.